Structural Inference: Interpreting Small Language Models with Susceptibilities: Theoretical background

 \subsection{Analogy with magnetic susceptibility}

 The Bayesian susceptibility introduced above is the direct analogue of susceptibilities in physics, such as the magnetic susceptibility.
 We recall briefly the linear response of a spin system placed in an external magnetic field $H$.
-With energy $E(\sigma)$ and magnetisation $M(\sigma)=\sum_i\sigma_i$, the field-perturbed Boltzmann weight is
+With energy $E(\sigma)$ (which may also depend on $H$) and magnetization $M(\sigma)=\sum_i\sigma_i$, the field-perturbed Boltzmann weight is

 The \emph{magnetic susceptibility} is the first derivative of the equilibrium magnetisation,

 Its sign carries immediate physical meaning:

 The Bayesian susceptibility $\chi$ parallels the magnetic susceptibility, with the probe parameter $h$ replacing the magnetic field strength $H$ and $\phi(w)$ replacing the magnetization $M(\sigma)$.